PEOPLE

 Peter did his bachelor's in microbiology and genetics before switching to bioinformatics for his master's.
 After an exchange semester at the University of Amsterdam, where he worked on finding novel B- and T-cell receptor alleles, he joined the lab in 2018 for his master thesis.

 Peter is developing and applying bioinformatic methods and machine learning approaches to learn more about how pediatric cancers arise and how to use liquid biopsies to improve their identification, detection, and monitoring.
-Peter is especially interested in fragmentomics, computational methods for single-cell data analysis, and machine learning.
-Currently, he is a visiting PhD student at the Marioni lab at the European Bioinformatics Institute and the Cancer Research UK Cambridge Institute.
-In his free time, he enjoys reading good books, bouldering, running, and discussions about philosophy.
+He is especially interested in fragmentomics, machine learning, and computational methods for single-cell data analysis.
+To work on the latter, he joined the Marioni lab at the European Bioinformatics Institute and the Cancer Research UK Cambridge Institute as a visiting PhD student in 2022.
+In his free time, he enjoys listening to podcasts, bouldering, running, and discussions about philosophy.

 Jason Sims, PhD